UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_4_MasterDetail/listview-viewcell.md

 I refer you to the section on "Custom Cells" in [Petzold C., Creating Mobile Apps with Xamarin.Forms, Microsoft Press](https://docs.microsoft.com/xamarin/xamarin-forms/creating-mobile-apps-xamarin-forms/) (p561)

 You might find the `MainPage.xaml` is getting quite long.
-IN the next section we will create a new subclass ov `ViewCell` which helps us split the XAML into more than one objet.
+In the next section we will create a new subclass ov `ViewCell` which helps us split the XAML into more than one objet.

 ---